hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

 ## Synthetic Cascading of Styles
 * Now everything is good unless if we want to **override** something from the style of our ` DefaultInput ` ` component `.

 * If we applied a ` style ` ` prop ` on a ` DefaultInput ` ` Component `, we would lose all our default styles.
-We need a way to let us apply the default style + any styles coming from outside in a way that if we have the same property in both default and outside styles with different values, we take the outside one.
+We need a way to let us apply the default style + any styles coming from outside in a way that if we have the same property in both default and outside styles with different values, we take the outside one(**overriding** the default one).

 * In ` DefaultInput.js ` we use the spread syntax and then we assign the ` style ` ` prop ` an array with our default style as the first item and the outside style as the second item[this order makes the outside style, if exists, overrides the default style].
 ```js